 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||72.3%|

 |SAT/ACT scores must be received by||December 15|

-The student-faculty ratio at Emporia State University is 17:1, and the school has 48.8 percent of its classes with fewer than 20 students.
-The most popular majors at Emporia State University include: Education; Business, Management, Marketing, and Related Support Services; Social Sciences; Health Professions and Related Programs; and Visual and Performing Arts.
-The average freshman retention rate, an indicator of student satisfaction, is 70.0 percent.
+The student-faculty ratio at Emporia State University is 16:1, and the school has 50.3 percent of its classes with fewer than 20 students.
+The most popular majors at Emporia State University include: Education; Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Biological and Biomedical Sciences; and Social Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 70.3 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|